These mini chai scones are a bit sweet, a bit spicy, and a whole lot tasty! A good compromise to cutting back on carbs while still getting your fix.

 Bring the milk to a simmer over medium heat (bubbles will just start to form around the edges) and remove from the heat.
 Add the tea bags and steep for 5-6 minutes.
 Remove the tea bags (squeezing excess liquid out). *Measure out 2 TB. of the chai milk and set aside for the glaze.
 Place the chai milk for the scone mixture in the refrigerator to cool while preparing the other ingredients.

 In a food processor (or large bowl), mix together the dry ingredients (flours, sugar, cinnamon, cloves, baking powder and salt), pulsing a few times until combined.
-Add the butter and pulse until mixture resembles coarse crumbs.
+Add the butter and pulse until mixture resembles coarse crumbs (don't overmix).
 Whisk egg and vanilla together in a small bowl, then add to the food processor.
 Pulse until moist clumps form.
-Add the chai milk, and pulse just until the dough comes together.
+Add the chai milk, and pulse until the dough just comes together.

 Transfer dough to parchment lined baking pan.
 Using floured hands, shape into an 8 inch square (dough will be sticky).
 Dip a large knife into flour and score the square into three even rows and three even columns, forming 9 squares in total.
 Score each square in half diagonally to form two triangles, making a total of 18 triangles.